Skip to content

 Current Research

-Over the past 20 years, HERO has welcomed more than 130 undergraduate students to work on challenging human-environment research projects.
+Over the past 25 years, HERO has welcomed more than 200 undergraduate students to work on challenging human-environment research projects.
 The HERO program is currently collaborating with the Massachusetts Department of Conservation and Recreation’s Greening the Gateway Cities Program.
-The collaboration involves the inventory of juvenile trees along public roads and at private residences, as well as the survey of residents and other stakeholders in the gateway cities.
+The collaboration involves the inventory of juvenile trees along public roads and at private residences, as well as the survey of residents and other stakeholders in Worcester.
 To date, we have surveyed stakeholders and tree vigor in Worcester, Chelsea, Holyoke, Fall River, Pittsfield, Chicopee, and Leominster.
+Additionally, we partner with Groundwork Rhode Island on tree health research.

 Previous Summer Highlights

-Read the summaries of previous HERO summer research projects, along with the full video presentations and PowerPoint slides.
+Read the summaries of previous HERO summer research projects along with the PowerPoint slides.

 The theme of HERO 2020-2021 was Greening the Gateway Cities, but with a new focus on the influence of juvenile tree cover on local air temperature in three Massachusetts gateway cities that we had surveyed in previous years: Chelsea, Holyoke, and Fall River.
 The three-city air temperature analysis produced new information to the Department of Conservation and Recreation concerning the early-stage influence of new trees on local air temperatures.
 The HERO team did a remarkable amount of high quality work despite the disruption caused by the COVID-19 pandemic.
 We were delighted to keep the program running in its 21st year!